List of The Mummy franchise characters: Lin

-Lin (Isabella Leong) is Zi Yuan's daughter and protector of the Dragon Emperor's tomb.
+Lin (portrayed by Isabella Leong) is Zi Yuan's daughter and protector of the Dragon Emperor's tomb.
 Born after the death of her father 2,000 years ago, Ming Guo, at the hands of the Emperor, Lin was raised in Shangri-La and kept young and immortal with the water there.
 She tries to stop Alex O'Connell from unearthing the Emperor's body, but she is stopped by Alex's partner Professor Roger Wilson, who is actually working to resurrect him.

 She and Alex meet again in Shanghai where the Emperor is put on display, and she reveals Wilson's treachery and tries to stab the Emperor's corpse in the heart with the only dagger that can kill him before he is resurrected, only to find that the body she stabbed in the display's sarcophagus is a decoy and that the Emperor's body is concealed within the terracotta sculpture of him.
 The Emperor is revived, and Lin fails to kill him in the ensuing chase.
 She guides the O'Connells to Shangri-La in the Himalayas, summoning the aid of the yeti living there.
-She also develops feelings for Alex, but claims they cannot be together since once her immortality is revealed to him, she may never overcome the pain of watching Alex die of age as she lives forever, remembering her mother had to watch her father die.
+She also develops feelings for Alex, but fears that they cannot be together as she is immortal and is afraid of watching him die.

 Soon the Emperor breaks into Shangri-La and becomes an immortal shapeshifter, kidnapping Lin and taking her to the site where he was unearthed.
-Recognizing her as the daughter of General Ming, he intends to have revenge on her mother by taking Lin as his own.
+Recognizing her as the daughter of General Ming, he intends to have revenge on her mother by stealing the dagger and taking Lin as his own.
 He raises his army and battles Zi Yuan, who had sacrificed both Lin's and her own immortality to raise an undead army to fight off the Emperor's.
 Meanwhile, Alex rescues Lin.
-The Emperor mortally wounds Zi Yuan, who tells Lin to kill him.
-Lin, however, is despondent, making the O'Connells fulfill this wish.
+The Emperor mortally wounds Yuan, who steals back the dagger and gives it to the O'Connells, and tells a despondent Lin to live and to fight on.
 After the Emperor is defeated, the now-mortal Lin settles with Alex.